planetary-social/planetary-ios/README.md

 * Allows you to take your friends with you if you decide to move to another client.
 * Is open source!

-No one company should own the Internet’s public spaces, which is why we’re building on —and contributing back to— the open source Secure Scuttlebutt (SSB) ecosystem.
+No one company should own the Internet’s public spaces, which is why we’re building on —and contributing back to— the open source [Secure Scuttlebutt](https://scuttlebutt.nz/) ecosystem.
 Their core technologies let us recreate a social network experience, but in a decentralized way that no one organization can dominate.

 Check our website [planetary.social](https://planetary.social/) for more info!